 SMI is the world-leading thermoformer of highly aesthetic, complex medical device enclosures and products.

 Founded in 1976 and headquartered in San Diego, CA, Specialty Manufacturing, Inc., specializes in manufacturing large, highly aesthetic, multi-part enclosures for the medical device industry.
-With a relentless focus on achieving the highest quality standards of plastic pressure forming, twin sheet forming, thin gauge packaging, vacuum forming, and CNC-machined aluminum tooling, SMI utilizes an innovative approach to meet the demanding, close-tolerance design requirements of our customers.
+With a relentless focus on achieving the highest quality standards for various plastic forming technologies and CNC-machined aluminum tooling, SMI utilizes an innovative approach to meet the demanding, close-tolerance design requirements of our customers.

 SMI supports all aspects of the manufacturing process through a wide range of services including:

 - Design assistance

 - Spectrum (two tone parts) proprietary in-lay process